Looking after your Mind and Body

 It may seem cool to pull an all-nighter, to work 18-hour days for a week or to look like you’ve just been withdrawn from the front line, but that’s short-term.
 You, your mind and your body, are here for the long-term, and if you work on that it could be a very happy, very successful and very long term.

-Written in partnership with Graham Scott - an award author, publisher and staff writer who has been writing professionally for four decades.
+Written in partnership with Graham Scott - an award winning author, publisher and staff writer who has been writing professionally for four decades.

 Executives focus so much on their job, their business, their targets.
 But we need to focus just as much on our mental and physical health.